A "firefighting" management situation can be stressful and inefficient.

 Create opportunities for your team to explore and implement ideas that could improve processes, working practices, and end results.
-This approach, known as Kaizen , is a Japanese management technique that focuses on continuous improvement.
-It’s a simple way to engage your team, and to help them focus on solutions.
+This approach, known as Kaizen , is a management technique that focuses on continuous improvement.
+It's a simple way to engage your team members, and help them focus on solutions.

 You may want to schedule a regular time to discuss new ideas , set objectives that encourage creativity, or simply create a suggestions box.

-With reactive management, also called "firefighting," managers spend most of their time dealing with emergencies and problems, instead of focusing on long-term planning.
+With reactive management, also called "firefighting," managers spend most of their time dealing with problems instead of focusing on long-term planning.

 Reactive management is stressful and inefficient.
 It can lead to high staff turnover in your team, and, in time, will lead to serious under-performance.